CyNyxy/checkout-page-devChallenges/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/0J1NxxGhOUYVqihwegfO) was to build an application to complete the following user stories:

 - [x] User story: I can see a page following the given design
+- [x] User story: I can input email, phone, full name, address, city, country, and postal code
+- [x] User story: I can input the number of items
+- [x] User story: I can select at least 3 countries from the dropdown
+- [x] User story: When I click submit button or press enter, I can see a warning if validation fails
+- [x] User story: When I click submit button or press enter, I can see a successful alert if validation succeeds

 ## Acknowledgements